Do commercial, governmental, and non-profit entities really require different developmental and promotional strategies? I say "no."

 Such people advise against providing employees with more than a minimum of wages or benefits.
 This attitude motivates even profitable companies to close operations in under-performing locales.
 They then move abroad to save on wages and pay dividends to shareholders PRIOR to ensuring their clients are being served satisfactorily.
 In the long run, simplistic focus on the bottom line in financial statements is ultimately damaging to organizational longevity.

-To demonstrate my point of view, consider the benefits of a typical advertising campaign.
+To demonstrate my point of view, I ask that you consider the benefits of a typical advertising campaign.
 Those who run from progressive viewpoints often try to measure the precise profit that has been gained from circulating a single coupon.
 It is true that when a numerical code is utilized to redeem a coupon, it is possible to balance the reduced profit for the items sold at discount against the profit generated by the effort.
 But what is lacking in such measurements is the value of community goodwill that has been generated, and a heightened awareness of your brand!
 These benefits cannot be measured in simple dollars and cents.
 As has been proven repeatedly, a program heightening word-of-mouth advertising is the strongest campaign any organization can launch!

 Regardless of your position in an organization, you probably agree that it is vital to have competent and knowledgeable staff.
 But how much v a l u e do you place on the staffing component?
 Perhaps you are of the opinion that having set reasonable standards for their competency, as well as their pay and other compensation, your staff members should be interchangeable.
 But are they of such little individual value?
 Does your organization have an effective system for gaining and maintaining a team of people who are superb at their jobs a n d so pumped up about your operation that they wish to remain with you and even encourage others to join you?